 Even when you already have a kid, secondary infertility is likely something that still crosses your mind (unless you’re truly done having babies), as planning for future babies can be more complicated than your first.
 This is compounded by the fact that not many of us talk about infertility within our friend groups, making the whole process even more confusing.

-We spoke with Dr. Vasiliki Moragianni, MD, MS, FACOG, who is Board-Certified in Reproductive Endocrinology and Infertility and practices at CCRM Northern Virginia, and asked all of our questions about secondary infertility – what it is, how it happens, and what we need to know about it.
-Read on for her answers.
+We spoke with Dr. Vasiliki Moragianni, a reproductive endocrinology and infertility specialist, and asked all of our questions about secondary infertility, including what it is, how it happens, and what we need to know about it.
+Read on for her expert answers and advice.

 What is secondary infertility?